Alumni

 "The MHA program in HPM prepared me with the academic training I needed to successfully pivot into healthcare administration and consulting.
 The professors, career center, and alumni network helped me identify and pursue the best path for me, which eventually led to my work on the internal strategy team of a health system before pursuing a role in provider consulting at ECG."

-Richard Beaton currently works at ECG as a Senior Consultant and has an established track record in operations, strategy, and health economics.
+Richard Beaton works as a Manager at ECG and has an established track record in operations, strategy, and health economics.
 He has spent his entire career focusing on healthcare and is well-versed in working with hospitals, health systems, and life sciences organizations.
 Before ECG, Richard was a manager in strategy and operations for Boston Medical Center Health System.
 There, among other responsibilities, he was on the COO’s strategy implementation team that developed critical performance improvement analyses and strategic system-wide change for a 514‑bed AMC.
 Additionally, Richard worked with the CEO and senior VP of ambulatory services to draft a business case demonstrating the clinical and economic value of a $1 million violence intervention program.

 • Tatiana Blue Dixon, MHA ‘19